Quintus/ruby-xz/README.md

 best known for the extreme compression-ratio it's native *XZ* format achieves. ruby-xz gives you the possibility of creating and extracting XZ archives on any platform where liblzma is installed.
-No compilation is needed, because ruby-xz is written on top of Ruby's fiddle library (part of the standard libary). ruby-xz does not have any dependencies other than Ruby itself.
+No compilation is needed, because ruby-xz is written on top of Ruby's “fiddle” library (part of the standard libary). ruby-xz does not have any dependencies other than Ruby itself.

-ruby-xz supports both "intuitive" (de)compression by providing methods to directly operate on strings and files, but also allows you to operate directly on IO streams (see the various methods of the XZ module).
+ruby-xz supports both “intuitive” (de)compression by providing methods to directly operate on strings and files, but also allows you to operate directly on IO streams (see the various methods of the XZ module).
 On top of that, ruby-xz offers an advanced interface that allows you to treat